-Paying that extra bit of cash for a sexy, souped-up motor?
-Good for you – just make sure it’s properly covered.
+Paying that extra bit of cash for a slick, souped-up motor?
+Make sure it’s properly covered.

-From the modern supercars featured in the Fast and Furious franchise to classic marques such as Aston Martin and Ferrari, performance cars are a cut above the rest.
+From the modern supercars featured in the Fast and Furious franchise to classic marques such as Aston Martin and Ferrari, high-performance or supercars are a cut above the rest.

 These cars tend to have race-prepared engines, tuned exhausts and uprated suspensions, allowing you to hit those higher speeds with ease.

 With all this in mind, it’s essential to have the right cover for your high-performance car.
 Their ability to reach high speeds and huge value mean insurers see them as high risk.

 The good news is there are certain steps you can take to reducing your premiums.

 Want to hear the sound of a supercar in high-definition?
 We pitted a Ferrari 458, an Aston Martin Rapide and an Audi R8 against one another in the Supercar Sound Battle.

 What is a high-performance car?